phpearth/docs/.github/CONTRIBUTING.md

 ## Contributing procedure

-Below is described procedure for contributing to this repository in particular and some extra information about it.
+Below describes the procedure for contributing to this repository in particular and some extra information about it.

 * Fork this repository over GitHub
-* Create a separate branch for instance `patch-1` so you will not need to rebase your fork if your master branch is merged
+* Create a separate branch, for instance `patch-1`, so you will not need to rebase your fork if your master branch is merged

   ```bash